Lightened Up Peanut Butter Ice Cream Pie.

 6 ingredient Peanut Butter Ice Cream Pie that’s lightened-up.
 Go ahead, have another slice!

+My early birthday dessert!
 My birthday is May 27th and we will be home in Philadelphia celebrating Memorial Day and my birthday, so I wanted to share with you what I’ll be making for the special day.
 I’m also making super moist carrot cake for my Dad – his birthday is the day after mine.
 This ice cream pie is such an easy dessert and would be a wonderful addition to any summer party.
 As long as there is a freezer nearby!

 What we have here is light peanut butter cup ice cream mixed with fat free Cool Whip, lying in an Oreo cookie crust, ribboned with peanut butter in the center and on top, and sprinkled with Reese’s Pieces.
 Surely this gorgeous, mouthwatering pie is not diet food, but it’s not like I used full-fat ice cream, right?!